farulwananda/farulwananda/README.md

 # 👋 Hi, I'm Farul

-> Software Engineer and Back-end Developer
+> Software Engineer

-Currently a polytechnic student in informatics engineering.
 Working in the laravel ecosystem, excited to learn new technologies, and open to collaborating on projects.

 ### Statistics: